 - Do I practice mindfulness to hear my inner voice?

-- Do I practice elimination diet (remove toxic people and foods, news and social media)?
+- Do I practice an elimination diet (remove toxic people, foods, news, and social media)?

 - What’s my input (TV, books, food, friends, environment)?

 We climb the ladder only to find it is leaning against the wrong wall.
 We search for hats that already on our heads.
 We plan our days only to find that the days have other plans.

 Not to mention, I worked real hard for 18-years, and I still got laid off.
 So what?

 Yes, I take myself too seriously at times.
 But then again, after so many failures and successes, I have to smile and move on.
 Will my success/failure matter in two days, two years, or a decade?
 After all, my happiness can’t be determined whether I have a job or not or if something is broken.
 I can get a job at any time.
 What I can’t have is this precious moment.
 Once I miss it, that’s it – it is gone forever!